watem-sedem/watem-sedem/docs/tutorial.rst

 5. More examples?
 *****************

 Do you want to experiment even more with the options of CN-WS?
-The testfiles in the repository contain an example project where following options are used:
+The test files in the repository contain an example project where following options are used:

 - river routing